syncfusion/asp.net-core-docs/aspnet-core/Configuration.md

 ---
 layout: post
 title: Configuration and Installation | ASP.NET Core | Syncfusion
-description: Configuration and Installation
+description: Learn here about configuration and installation in Syncfusion Essential ASP.NET Core, its elements, and more.
 platform: aspnet-core
 control: Common
 documentation: ug
 ---

-## Configuring Syncfusion Bower Packages
+# Configuring Syncfusion Bower Packages

-### Overview

 [Bower](http://bower.io) is a package manager for the Web.
 Syncfusion Bower package allows you to use the Syncfusion JavaScript Widgets in an efficient way.